 - Keep stirring and cook at least fifteen minutes until the water is absorbed and the oats are mushy.
 For more mushy oatmeal, add more water.

-- Turn off the heat and add the broken flax seeds, cocoa or carob, cinnamon or ginger, stevia, and blueberries or apple.
+- Turn off the heat and add the pumkin seeds, carob or cocoa powder, ginger or cinnamon, stevia, and blueberries or apple.